napon2545/git-commands/README.md

 ## Basics

 1. When using Git locally, what are these?
 Define each one in a sentence
-   * Staging area -
+   * Staging area - area that store edited file
-   * Working copy -
+   * Working copy - the place that git already tracked the file
-   * master -
+   * master - the main branch that store the file remotely
-   * HEAD -
+   * HEAD - the place where file is ready to push to master

 2. When you install git on a new machine (or in a new user account) you should perform these 2 git commands to tell git your name and email.
 These values are used in commits that you make:
    ```
-   # Git configuration commands for a new account
+   git config user.name
+   git config user.email
    ```

 3. There are 2 ways to create a local Git repository.
 Briefly descibe each one:
-   - todo: describe first way to create a local repo
-   - todo: describe second way to create a local repo
+   - turn a local directory that is not under version control into a Git repository
+   - clone an existed Git repository from other places

 ## Adding and Changing Things